neillin/volcano-campsite-lightapi/README.md

 #### Error Codes:

-ERR30000:
+- ERR30000:

-statusCode: 400
+statusCode: 500

 code: ERR30000

-message: FIRST_ERROR_IN_APP
+message: ERROR_IN_APP

-description: This is is the first error in this example application.
+description: This is  the backend error in this example application.

+---

-ERR30001:
+- ERR30001:

 statusCode: 500

 code: ERR30001

 message: Database process error

 description: The DB process has error.

+---

-ERR30002:
+- ERR30002:

 statusCode: 422

 code: ERR30002

 message: Data cannot find error

 description: Cannot find data by the request.

+---

-ERR30003:
+- ERR30003:

 statusCode: 422

 code: ERR30003

 message: campsite is not available

 description: Error on the reservation, campsite is noy available for the input period.
 Follow dates have been booked.

+---

-ERR30004:
+- ERR30004:

 statusCode: 400

 code: ERR30004

 message: Cannot get resevation by Id

 description: Error on getting reservation, Cannot get resevation by Id.

+---

-ERR30005:
+- ERR30005:

 statusCode: 400

 code: ERR30005

-message: Cannot update resevation
+message: Cannot update reservation

-description: Error on updating reservation, Cannot update resevation.
+description: Error on updating reservation, Cannot update reservation.